 Reducing the risks to your unoccupied buildings

-Buildings left unoccupied for any length of time, especially over holiday periods, can be a target for vandalism.
+Buildings left unoccupied for any length of time, especially over holiday periods, can be a target for vandalism and theft.
 However, here are some straightforward steps you could consider taking to minimise these risks.

 Don’t forget to lock up and set the alarms